kamcknig/pick-up-stix/README.md

 I mainly play Dungeons and Dragons 5th and therefore I develop and test with that in mind and with the modules that I use in mind.
 So I apologize if it might take time to get to things sometimes.
 Please message me on discord @kamcknig anytime though with any quetions and I will get back when I can.

-### This is just a personal fork for this module , hoping to see back Kyle McKnight because i don't have so much time for this

-## NOTE: If you are a javascript developer and not a typescript developer, you can just use the javascript files under the dist folder or rename the file from .ts to .js
+## NOTE: If you are a javascript developer and not a typescript developer, you can just use the javascript files under the dist folder builded with npm.

 ## Installation